X

 What you can do in the meantime

-While you're waiting to see your health care provider, take steps to avoid constipation, such as:
+While you're waiting to see your healthcare professional, take steps to avoid constipation, such as:

 • Drinking plenty of water.